Iraqi Journalist Who Embedded with Shia Militias on Fighting ISIS & Why US Strategy is Bound to Fail. This is a rush transcript.

 By Robert Parry In late summer 2013, Official Washington was rushing to the judgment that the “evil” Syrian President Bashar al-Assad had launched a barrage of missiles tipped with Sarin gas to slaughter hundreds of civilians in rebel-held neighborhoods near Damascus.
 It was inconceivable to virtually every person who “mattered” in Washington that there was any other interpretation of the events on Aug.
 21, 2013.
 Washington Post national security columnist David Ignatius even explained the “big picture” reason why President Barack Obama needed to launch punitive bomb strikes against Assad’s government for crossing Obama’s “red line” against using chemical weapons.
 Syrian President Bashar al-Assad.
 Syrian Kurds plea for help defending Kobani from Isis advance.
 Syrian Kurds have issued a desperate call for western powers and their own kin to rally to the defence of the city of Kobani, which appears closer than ever to falling in the face of a sustained barrage from Islamic State militants.

 The city, one of the largest Kurdish bastions of resistance to Isis in northern Syria, was shaken by heavy shelling from the advancing militants at dusk on Friday, sending plumes of smoke skywards and more refugees scrambling across the border into Turkey.
+Isis fighters are believed to be inside the eastern part of the city now, where some of the heaviest clashes are reverberating.
 Jeremy Scahill on Obama’s Orwellian War in Iraq: We Created the Very Threat We Claim to be Fighting.
 This is a rush transcript.

 Copy may not be in its final form.
 AMY GOODMAN: Vice President Joe Biden said Thursday it will take a, quote, "hell of a long fight" for the United States and its allies to stop the advance of militants from the Islamic State in Iraq and Syria.
 INTELWIRE.com.
 Seven Flaws In the U.S. Strategy to Counter ISIS.
 (Editor's Note: This blog post is derived from Clint Watts' Ginsburg Lecture delivered at the National Liberty Museum on September 16, 2014.)

 The past week’s debate on how to counter ISIS has proven just how effective terrorism is as a tactic for extremist groups.
 Two videos showing the beheading of American hostages have provoked the largest U.S. response since the attacks of 9/11, compelling President Obama to hastily gather up a strategy to counter ISIS.
+Aside from the general confusion over what to call the group, there is even greater disagreement over what to do.
 U.S. combat role in Iraq not off table, Gen. Dempsey says.
 The Fake Terror Threat Used To Justify Bombing Syria.
 As the Obama Administration prepared to bomb Syria without congressional or U.N. authorization, it faced two problems.